mate-desktop/mate-desktop.org/blog/20130402mate-1-6-released.md

 the next Gnome release and what crazy design ideas they are going to have making me have to relearn a desktop interface every single Fedora release.
-With MATE 1.6 I can feel right back at home on my favorite Linux distribution and get back to work."
-We also asked for a comment from the company who donated the server where we host MATE services.
-Martin Verges, CEO of [First Colo GmbH](http://www.first-colo.net/EN/index.php): "We are really happy to use the MATE Desktop Environment.
+With MATE 1.6 I can feel right back at home on my favorite Linux distribution and get back to work."_

+We also asked for a comment from the company who donated the server where we host MATE services. **Martin Verges**, CEO of [First Colo GmbH](http://www.first-colo.net/EN/index.php): _"We are really happy to use the MATE Desktop Environment.
 This way we can keep a clean and well working desktop without lots of useless and distracting stuff.
 Until the end of 2012 our whole company were working with Ubuntu, but with the Unity Desktop